 If you’re struggling to choose between Icy Strait Point shore excursions, I’m here to help.
-I spent three summers (2005-2007) working for one of the major cruise companies.
-During that time I had to make recommendations for excursions for thousands of Alaska cruisers.
+I spent three summers working for one of the major cruise companies, and during that time I had to make recommendations for excursions for thousands of Alaska cruisers.
 So I decided to use that knowledge to come up with a list of the best Icy Strait Point excursions.

-I put these Icy Strait Point cruise excursions in the order based on what I know Alaska visitors will love.
+I put these Icy Strait Point cruise excursions in order based on what I know Alaska visitors will love.
 I also keep in mind some of the other tips on choosing Alaska cruise excursions I’ve previously shared.
 For each excursion, I list which cruise companies offer that one – so you can see whether your cruise is on the list.
 Read on for the best Icy Strait Point excursions for your upcoming Alaska cruise.

-This post was originally published in March 2020, and was updated in May 2021.
+This post was originally published in March 2020, and was updated in May 2021 and October 2021.